ifurusato/rp2040-i2c-slave/README.md

 The I2CSlave class in theory works with any RP2040 board.
-There are implementations here for three types of displays: a Neopixel (as used on the Adafruit ItsyBitsy RP2040 and others), a WS2812 RGB LED (as used on the Pimoroni Motor 2040), or the Raspberry Pi Pico's single red LED.
+There are implementations here for three types of displays: a Neopixel (as used on the Adafruit ItsyBitsy RP2040 and others), a WS2812 RGB LED (as used on the Pimoroni Motor 2040), or the Raspberry Pi Pico's single green LED.

 The I2C communications of this repository are largely based on and include two significantly modified files from the original work by Morike Traore as